Online Hotel Management

 • Platform Presence: Establishing and maintaining a presence on popular social media platforms such as Facebook, Instagram, Twitter, and LinkedIn.

-• Content Sharing: Regularly sharing engaging and visually appealing content, including images, videos, and posts, to showcase the hotel’s amenities, events, and special offers.
+• Content Sharing: Regularly sharing engaging and visually appealing content, including hotel photos, videos, and posts, to showcase the hotel’s amenities, events, and special offers.

 • Audience Interaction: Actively engaging with the audience by responding to comments, messages, and reviews.
 This interaction helps build relationships and enhance the guest experience.